imrandev/joy.gov.bd/README.md

 • Pin Set: User can set own security pin code to modify fnf and view complain history.
 Mer Emergency Complain: In emergency user will press emergency icon or press power button 5 times then App will run in system background and start voice recording take camera snap (with out flash) silently to store evidence.

+# Data Privacy
+User's data's are securly stored.
+We collect user's data for their own safety.
+The app will collect picture and audio when any incident happen.
+App's goal is to keep track the data when user's in danger.
+This is a government project and these sensitive data will collect by the only government and law enforcement department.

 # User Account Deletion
 If any user want's to delete own account, please call 109.
 If you give them your proper identification, 109 will help you to delete your account's data.